MarletteFunding/kubernetes-autoscaling-mixin/README.md

 }
 ```

+The mixin has all components enabled by default and all the dashboards are generated in the `dashboards_out` directory.
+You can import them into Grafana.

 ### VPA Requirements

 Kube-state-metrics does not ship with VPA metrics by default.
 You need to deploy a custom kube-state-metrics with the following configuration: